 Continuing Care

-Continuing care groups are ongoing support resources to help you solidify your commitment to sobriety.
+Continuing care groups are ongoing support resources that help you solidify your commitment to sobriety.
 A licensed counselor typically facilitates weekly groups.
-Some groups may be gender – or age-specific, while others may focus on a particular aspect of recovery.
+Some groups may be gender or age-specific, while others may focus on a particular aspect of recovery.

 Therapies for Vicodin Addiction Treatment

-Vicodin addiction treatment commonly involves group and individual therapy that teaches the skills to maintain sobriety and navigate challenging situations without turning to Vicodin.
+Vicodin addiction treatment commonly involves group and individual therapy that teaches the skills that are needed to maintain sobriety and navigate challenging situations without turning to substance use.

-- Cognitive Behavioral Therapy (CBT): CBT techniques support you in recognizing and changing maladaptive thought patterns that lead to undesirable behaviors, as well as developing coping skills, identifying risky situations, and preventing relapse.
+- Cognitive Behavioral Therapy (CBT): CBT helps you to recognize and change maladaptive thought patterns that lead to undesirable behaviors, as well as develop coping skills, identify risky situations and prevent relapse.

 - Contingency Management (CM): CM is used to encourage and reinforce sobriety.
 This treatment method provides rewards as motivation for desirable behaviors, such as attending group therapy sessions and meeting recovery milestones.
 As a result, CM reduces drop-outs and relapse.

-- Motivational Interviewing (MI): MI addresses any ambivalence or uncertainty you may feel so you can fully embrace your treatment efforts.
+- Motivational Interviewing (MI): MI addresses ambivalence or uncertainty that you may feel, so you can fully embrace your treatment efforts.
 MI helps you develop a plan for change over several sessions, increasing motivation and giving you a greater sense of control.

-- Dialectal Behavioral Therapy (DBT): DBT helps people in recovery reduce cravings, avoid situations that place them at risk for relapse, give up substance use-related behaviors, and learn healthy coping skills.
+- Dialectical Behavioral Therapy (DBT): DBT helps people in recovery reduce cravings, avoid situations that place them at risk for relapse, give up substance use-related behaviors and learn healthy coping skills.

-- Rational Emotive Behavior Therapy (REBT): REBT helps you understand your thoughts and think in more positive and sensible ways in order to develop healthier habits.
+- Rational Emotive Behavior Therapy (REBT): REBT helps you understand your thoughts and think in more positive and sensible ways, helping you to develop healthier habits.

 - 12-Step Facilitation: 12-Step facilitation therapy promotes continued abstinence through 12-Step peer support groups.

-Alternative therapies can be used in conjunction with evidence-based treatment modalities to improve recovery outcomes.
-Though these techniques are not a substitute for substance misuse treatment programs, they can support recovery through managing stress and enhancing overall well-being.
+Holistic or alternative therapies can also be used alongside other evidence-based treatment modalities to improve recovery outcomes.
+Though these techniques are not a substitute for substance use disorder treatment, they can support recovery through managing stress and enhancing overall well-being.

 Holistic interventions include:4